JulianKnodt/gfx-final-project/writeup.md

 #### Who would benefit?

-People who like art?
+Anyone who appreciates art.
 This is just a fun project, but if you enjoy ink based it can be considered an open-source contribution to the community.
 The main benefactors of this work are people who might want to explore ink-based rendering.